 Khnum’s divine companion Heket concluded with speeches of blessing and gave the child with her word, life, enduring, and happiness in all eternity.

 The divine messenger Thoth, dispatched by Amun, proclaimed to the royal mother Iahmes the office and title which heaven had conferred on her.
 He called her [Iahmes] “the daughter of Geb, heir of Osiris, princess of Egypt, and mother of the king of Egypt.
 Amun the lord of the throne of the Two Lands is content with your great dignity of Princess who is great of favor, cheerfulness, charm, loveliness, and popularity,” and his message to the great royal wife Iahmes concluded with the wish that she live, endure, be happy and everlastingly joyful in heart.

 Khnum, the creator god, and his divine companion Heket conducted the pregnant queen to the birth and the birth place and there pronounced their blessings.
 Khnum spoke to her, “I surround your daughter with my protection.
 You are great, but the one who opens your womb will be greater than all kings till now . . . ” Thus spoke Khnum, the potter . . . and Heket, the deliverer.

-The queen who accordingly immediately became pregnant11 and now suffers the birth pains was delivered in the presence of the god Amun and goddess of the birth place Mesekhnet with the assistance of many spirits and divine nurses.
+The queen who accordingly immediately became pregnant and now suffers the birth pains was delivered in the presence of the god Amun and goddess of the birthplace Mesekhnet with the assistance of many spirits and divine nurses.

 After a long speech by Amun, Mesekhnet executed her blessing on the child.